Battle (Reading ward)

 Battle is an electoral ward of the Borough of Reading, in the English county of Berkshire.
-It is situated to the west of the town centre, south of the River Thames, and is bordered by Kentwood, Caversham Heights, Thames, Abbey, Coley, Southcote and Norcot wards.
-Most of the ward lies within the parliamentary constituency of Reading Central, although two small portions at its western boundary are within Reading West and Mid Berkshire.

 The ward takes its name indirectly from the Battle of Hastings and the Norman conquest of England.
 William the Conqueror gave land in and around Reading to his foundation of Battle Abbey, and this led to the naming of Battle Farm and the, now closed, Battle Hospital, both of which were within the ward's boundary.

+Location

-The ward covers a large stretch of the town's Oxford Road and its largely terraced side streets, although it also includes a large area of uninhabited flood plain between the railway and the River Thames that is best known as the site of Reading Festival.
-The area is ethnically diverse and has significant Afro-Caribbean and South Asian populations.
+The ward is situated to the west of the town centre, and encompasses much of the neighbourhood of West Reading.
+It also includes a large area of uninhabited flood plain between the railway and the River Thames that is best known as the site of Reading Festival, whilst the extensive Portman Road industrial area sits just south of the railway.

+Starting at the River Thames in the north and proceeding clockwise, the ward boundary follows the river east to Cow Lane.
+It then follows Cow Lane south to the Didcot railway line, which it follows east before doubling back along the Newbury line as far as the Tilehurst Road Bridge.
+From there, it follows Tilehurst Road and Waverley Road, before continuing along the rear boundaries of properties on the western side of Wantage Road to Oxford Road.
+The boundary then follows Oxford Road west to Norcot Roundabout, where it returns to the River Thames approximately 500 m east of Scours Lane.

+In the same order as above, the ward is bordered by Caversham Heights, Thames, Abbey, Coley, Southcote, Norcot and Kentwood wards.
+Most of the ward lies within the parliamentary constituency of Reading Central, although two small portions at its western boundary are within Reading West and Mid Berkshire.